Skip to Main Content

 When to purchase flood insurance

-Most flood policies require a 30-day waiting period before your coverage kicks in, so planning ahead and buying your coverage well before a storm is essential.
+If you want to be financially protected from a flood, you will need to be proactive.
+NFIP flood insurance policies have a 30-day waiting period before your coverage kicks in.
+The waiting period from a private insurer may be shorter.
 If a storm is coming your way, it’s already too late to protect your home with flood insurance; in addition to the waiting period, the NFIP and private flood insurance companies may put a moratorium in place, which halts the sale of new policies.
 A few exceptions to the 30-day waiting period exist, including if you are closing on a loan or if your home is newly mapped into a high-risk area.
 Still, for most homeowners, coverage will start 30 days after purchasing a flood policy.

 Compare home insurance rates